 One way to prepare them is to either halve or quarter them, then blanch them for a few minutes in well-salted, simmering water with a liberal squeeze of lemon juice added to it (this helps retain their vibrant green color), and then drizzle with oil, salt and pepper to finish.

-Here's a sneak peak at how I prepare my roasted Brussels sprouts recipe with creamy parmesan sauce:
+Here's a glance at my roasted Brussels sprouts recipe with creamy parmesan sauce: (or just jump to the full recipe...)

-- I first remove any discolored outer leaves and trim back the little stem on the bottom, if needed; then, cut the sprouts in half (or even quarters).
+- To get started, I first remove any discolored outer leaves and trim back the little stem on the bottom, if needed.

-- Turn out onto a prepared baking sheet, and roast for about 30-35 minutes, until slightly golden-brown along the edges.
+- I roast the sprouts until slightly golden-brown along the edges.

-- While the Brussels sprouts roast, I whip up my simple parmesan cream sauce and my breadcrumb topping, and set that aside.
+- While they roast, I whip up my simple parmesan cream sauce and my breadcrumb topping, and set that aside.

 Recipe